![]() |

 Overcoming shyness in the business world is hard.
 It requires all of the skills necessary to overcome shyness in other areas of our life and more.
 Not only must we be able to carry on a conversation with others at a moment's notice, but we must be able to do it under pressure on a job interview, during a sales pitch or on a cold call.
 From networking to resume writing to public speaking, shyness stunts our growth because it keeps us from learning the things we need to know to do our jobs well---things that many of our colleagues learn by taking classes or simply by comparing notes with other people on the job.

-WorkplaceBlues.com sums things up nicely in their article "Are You Too Shy To Try?" when they remind us that courage and confidence "evolve over time through learning and practice and . . . by making mistakes . . .
+The article "Are You Too Shy To Try? sums our struggle up nicely, reminding us that courage and confidence "evolve over time through learning and practice and . . . by making mistakes . . .
 Sales people, the group of people known for their charisma and confidence, spend more time and money developing these skills than any other group."

 In an effort to give you a head start, I've listed some of the more common skills you're likely to need to thrive in the workplace along with links to sites that can help you learn more about these skills.
 I hope they can be of some help.